 Baked Tempeh with Crunchy Peanut Sauce

-Is this fermented food good for my gut health?
-Before you judge, tempeh has many gut benefits.
-One study found soy tempeh to have antibacterial properties against Bacillus subtilis and an ability to stimulate the growth of beneficial bacteria including Escherichia coli, Lactobacillus acidophillus and Lactobacillus paracasei and bacteria from the Bifidobacterium family.
+Of course, tempeh has many gut benefits.
+One study found soy tempeh to have antibacterial properties against Bacillus subtilis and an ability to stimulate the growth of beneficial bacteria including Escherichia coli, Lactobacillus acidophilus and Lactobacillus paracasei and bacteria from the Bifidobacterium family.
 It is also thought to help prevent diarrhoea, which may be due to its role in stimulating good bacteria (1).

 To help introduce you to the world of tempeh, here is a fresh and delicious healthy recipe that is vegan friendly, gluten-free and dairy-free.